Ferrari 812 Superfast: 812 Competizione & Competizione A

-On May 5, 2021, Ferrari presented a limited production, track focused version, called Competizione, of the 812 Superfast, this version being presented together with its drop-top variant, Competizione A (for Aperta, Ferrari's moniker for limited open top models, translating to "open" in Italian).
-Both versions have a more powerful version of 6.5-litre V12, extensive aerodynamic upgrades and the introduction of an independent four-wheel steering system.
-The upgraded engine is rated at 830 PS at 9,250 rpm and 692 Nm of torque at 7,000 rpm and capable of 9,500 rpm redline.
+On May 5, 2021, Ferrari presented a limited production, track focused version of the 812 Superfast, called Competizione, this version being presented together with its drop-top variant, Competizione A (for Aperta, Ferrari's moniker for limited open top models, translating to "open" in Italian).
+Both versions have a more powerful version of the 6.5-litre V12, extensive aerodynamic upgrades and the introduction of an independent four-wheel steering system.
+The upgraded engine is rated at 830 PS at 9,250 rpm and 692 Nm of torque at 7,000 rpm, and is capable of a 9,500 rpm redline.
 The 812 Competizione & Competizione A are the latest iterations of Ferrari's light weight limited edition front mid-engined V12 Berlinetta platform.
 They are the direct successors to the F12 TDF and 599 GTO.
 In total, only 999 Competizione and 599 Competizione A will be produced, and both are sold out.
 As with other strictly limited models from Ferrari, these cars are allocated only to customers that meet certain criteria.

+One-offs

 Omologata

 The Ferrari Omologata was unveiled on 25 September 2020.
 It is a unique model produced for a wealthy European client of the manufacturer.
 The Omologata is the tenth “V12 engine in front position” project of the special “one-off” department since the 2009 Ferrari P 540 Superfast Aperta.

+SP51

+The Ferrari SP51 is a one-off based on the Ferrari 812 GTS developed upon a special request of a client in Taiwan.
+The car is a unique V12 roadster with total absence of a roof.
+The front end of the car is redesigned and features unique headlights which are shorter and much less angled than those on the 812 GTS.
+The bodywork is painted in ‘Rosso Passionale’ three-layer paintwork developed specifically for the car and the blue and white livery inspired by a legendary 1955 Ferrari 410 S.